cavaunpeu/willwolf.io-source/content/articles/mean-field-variational-bayes.md

 ## Normalization constant

-Nearing the end, we note that this density function is not necessarily normalized.
+Nearing the end, we note that this function is not necessarily a normalized density (over $\mathbf{Z}_j$).
 "By inspection," we compute:

 $$
 \begin{align*}